oSoWoSo/dotbins/README.md

 As a developer who frequently works across multiple environments, I faced a common frustration: I'd carefully maintain my dotfiles repository with all my preferred configurations, only to find myself unable to use my favorite CLI tools when working on remote systems where I lacked admin permissions.

 The scenario was always the same - I'd SSH into a server, clone my dotfiles, and then... hit a wall.
-My aliases and configurations were there, but the actual tools they relied on (`fzf`, `bat`, `delta`, etc.) weren't available, and I couldn't install them without sudo access.
+My aliases and configurations were there, but the actual tools they relied on (`fzf`, `bat`, `delta`, etc.) weren't available, and I couldn't easily install them without sudo access.

-dotbins was born out of this frustration.
+`dotbins` was born out of this frustration.
 It allows me to:

 1. Track pre-compiled binaries in a separate Git repository (using Git LFS for efficient storage)
 2. Include this repository as a submodule in my dotfiles
 3. Ensure all my essential tools are immediately available after cloning, regardless of system permissions

-Now when I clone my dotfiles on any new system, I get not just my configurations but also all the CLI tools I depend on for productivity.
+Now when I clone my dotfiles on any new system, I get not just my configurations but also all the CLI tools I depend on for productivity
 No package manager, no sudo, no problem.

 ## :star2: Features